Submarine hull

+A submarine hull has two major components, the superstructure and the pressure hull.
+The external portion of a submarine’s hull—that part that does not resist sea pressure and is free-flooding—is known as the “superstructure” in American submarine terminology and the “casing” in British submarine terminology.
+It is sometimes also referred to as the “light hull” or other descriptive terms.

-A submarine hull has two major components, the light hull and the pressure hull.
-The light hull (casing in British usage) of a submarine is the outer non-watertight hull which provides a hydrodynamically efficient shape.
-The pressure hull is the inner hull of a submarine that maintains structural integrity with the difference between outside and inside pressure at depth.
+The superstructure of a submarine is the outer non-watertight, “free-flooding” hull which provides a hydrodynamically efficient shape.
+The pressure hull is the inner hull of a submarine that resists sea pressure and maintains the submarine’s structural integrity at (operating) depth.

 Shapes

 Modern submarines are usually cigar-shaped.
 This design, already visible on very early submarines, is called a "teardrop hull".
 It is structurally efficient for withstanding external pressure, and significantly reduces the hydrodynamic drag on the sub when submerged, but decreases the sea-keeping capabilities and increases drag while surfaced.